Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 	- Optional adaptations:
 		- Buck converter is replaced by dedicated 5v usb supply wall wart for ESP8266.
   		- Standard electronics enclosure is substituted for custom 3D printed electronics enclosure.

-   - Software Adjustments are minimal:
-		- New variable definitions and mqtt topics are appended at the beginning.
-  		- New command topics are appended to the mqtt callback function.
-		- New processing is appended at the end of the loop() function.
-		- Two new threshold functions are added at the end of the code after the loop function.

 - Observations
 	- Typical 24 hour pressure profile: